onedata/onedata-documentation/doc/administering_onedata/openid_saml_configuration.md

 on the login page.
 Some predefined icons are available under the path `/assets/images/auth-providers/<icon>.svg`, to see the full list visit the [Onezone GUI repo](https://github.com/onedata/onezone-gui/tree/develop/src/public/assets/images/auth-providers).
-Custom icons should be put on the Onezone host under `/var/www/html/custom/oz_worker/<path>` and referenced in the config like this:
-`/custom/<path>`.
+To learn how you can add your own icons to the login page, see [custom icon guidelines](#custom-icon-guidelines).
 If not specified, `iconPath` defaults to `/assets/images/auth-providers/default.svg`.

 * `protocol` - one of `onepanelAuth`, `saml`, `openid`.